LearnWeb3DAO/Merkle-Trees/README.md

 #### Cannot be Reversed Engineered

 Given a resulting hash, it is near impossible to determine the input. i.e. hash functions are one-way functions.
+For example: given `y`, it is difficult to find an `x` such that `h(x) = y`

 #### Collision Resistant

 Two different inputs never generate the same output.

-#### Pre-Image Resistant

-For essentially all pre-specified outputs, it is computationally infeasible to find any input that hashes to that output.
-For example: given `y`, it is difficult to find an `x` such that `h(x) = y`

 <Quiz questionId="94fda14d-f497-4863-8d77-e18ad36cc8c0" />